LambadaCorez/custom_css_jellyfin/readme.md

 4. Find the components you want to install, and copy their CSS template into your Custom CSS.

-5. Enjoy the custom CSS!
+5. Enjoy the new look!

 ### "Create-A-Theme" Method